-In July 2017 we published the Single Customer View Policy Rule (SCV), the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme (DGS) and an amendment to the Regulation on Statements of Financial Institutions under the Financial Supervision Act 2011 [Regeling staten financiële ondernemingen Wft 2011] ('the Statements Regulation').
+In July 2017, DNB published the Single Customer View Policy Rule (SCV), the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme (DGS) and an amendment to the Regulation on Statements of Financial Institutions under the Financial Supervision Act 2011 [Regeling staten financiële ondernemingen Wft 2011] ('the Statements Regulation').
 This fulfilled the obligations under Directive 2014/49/EU on deposit guarantee schemes.
 An important obligation is the reduction of the DGS payout deadline.
 The introduction of the single customer view (SCV), which is a comprehensive overview of a customer's deposits (accounts) compiled by the banks, will help to achieve this.

-The DGS rules were amended for the first time in 2019 and for the second time in 2021.
+The DGS rules were amended in February 2019, October 2021 and December 2022.
 This document integrates all the amendments.
-These amendments were made in response to questions raised by banks and our own wish to provide further clarification of a number of specific situations involving the DGS.
+These amendments were made in response to questions raised by banks and DNB's own wish to provide further clarification of a number of specific situations involving the DGS.